Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Background

-Following the extant literature, we will use the term \emph{persistent homology} of a persistent family (a.k.a. a filtration) to refer to the persistence module obtained upon applying the homology functor to this family.
+Following the extant literature, we will use the term \emph{persistent homology} of a persistence family (a.k.a. a filtration) to refer to the persistence module obtained upon applying the homology functor to this family.

-In particular, one can apply the homology functor to a Vietoris-Rips filtration of a metric space $X$.
-This induces a persistence module where the morphisms are induced by inclusions.
-As a persistence module, it is denoted by $\PH_k(\vr_*(X);\mathbb{F})$. \end{Remark}
+In particular, one can apply the homology functor to the Vietoris-Rips filtration of a metric space $X$.
+This induces a persistence module (with $T = \R_{>0}$) where the morphisms are those induced by inclusions.
+As a persistence module, it is denoted by $\PH_k(\vr_*(X);\mathbb{F})$ and referred to as the \emph{Vietoris-Rips persistent homology} of $X$.